lucydot/slides/Python_2011/Python_2011.md

 Use your Jupyter notebook to...

-* link to the CDT-ReNU webpage
+* link to your favourite webpage
 * calculate 3624357/325
 * make a bullet pointed ToDo list with heading "ToDo list"